sahurai/CLOUD-Project-1/DOCUMENTATION.md

 ### 6.5 Interpretation

-A `PASS` on all five verdict lines means the goal is met: heterogeneous inference traffic is **routed by content (size)** to the appropriate worker class by our self-implemented L7 load balancer; each worker class **scales elastically** under load via Kubernetes HPA, with traffic spread across the new pods; and the routing/scaling parameters are **re-tunable at runtime** through the orchestrator control plane — all within a containerized, Kubernetes-orchestrated microservice ecosystem.
+A `PASS` on all five verdict lines means the goal is met: heterogeneous inference traffic is **routed by content (size)** to the appropriate worker class by our self-implemented Layer-7 load balancer; each worker class **scales elastically** under load via Kubernetes HPA, with traffic spread across the new pods; and the routing/scaling parameters are **re-tunable at runtime** through the orchestrator control plane — all within a containerized, Kubernetes-orchestrated microservice ecosystem.

+---

+## 7. Conclusion and Future Work

+The project delivers a small but complete cloud-native ecosystem around a glaucoma-detection CNN: five containerized microservices on Kubernetes, a self-implemented Layer-7 load balancer that routes by request size, independent horizontal autoscaling per worker pool, and a control-plane orchestrator that re-tunes the system at runtime and ships its own load test.
+The scripted experiment ([§6](#6-experiment--verifying-the-stated-goal)) verifies all five measurable objectives.

+Natural next steps, were this taken beyond a course submission:

+* **Real GPU nodes** — schedule the GPU pool onto accelerated nodes via `nodeSelector`/taints instead of treating "GPU" as a label.
+* **Harden the data path** — add TLS termination, retries / circuit-breaking, and a PodDisruptionBudget; run the load balancer with multiple replicas.
+* **Smarter autoscaling** — drive the HPA on a custom metric (in-flight request count or queue depth) rather than CPU%, which matches the actual bottleneck more closely.
+* **Admission control** — return `429 Too Many Requests` and/or queue under overload instead of letting latency grow unbounded.
+* **Observability stack** — persistent metrics/logging (Prometheus + Grafana, a log aggregator) instead of `kubectl logs`.
+* **Multi-tenancy and secrets** — network policies, per-tenant namespaces, and a secrets manager for a real clinical deployment.

 ---